FrancesCoronel/personal-website-v3/_posts/2015-11-13-hrdevfest-talk.md

 ------------------------------------------------------------------------

-> Needless to say, I’m definitely going to be giving more talks in the
+> Needless to say, I'm definitely going to be giving more talks in the
 > future.

 ------------------------------------------------------------------------